khulnasoft/tracker/docs/tutorials/promtail.md

         --set hostPID=true
 ```

-Now, ensure that Tracee is running inside the `tracee-system` namespace:
+Now, ensure that Tracker is running inside the `tracee-system` namespace:

 ```console
 kubectl get all -n tracee-system
 ```

-Similar to Promtail, also for Tracee one pod should run on each node of the Kubernetes cluster.
+Similar to Promtail, also for Tracker one pod should run on each node of the Kubernetes cluster.

-### Accessing Tracee Logs
+### Accessing Tracker Logs

-Generally, it is possible to access logs from the Tracee pods directly through kubectl:
+Generally, it is possible to access logs from the Tracker pods directly through kubectl:

 ```console
 kubectl logs -f daemonset/tracee -n tracee-system